Ggorets0dev/rantovox-telegram-bot/README.md

 * [Pyttsx3](https://pypi.org/project/pyttsx3/) (TTS)

-RantoVox supports two voices (male and female), whose names are set in the configuration file.
+Bot supports two voices (male and female), whose names are set in the configuration file.

 ### **Extra Text Processing (ETP)**

-RantoVox has a special function called **extra_text_processing**, which introduces additional methods of processing text received from [Vosk](https://pypi.org/project/vosk/).
+Bot has a special function called **extra_text_processing**, which introduces additional methods of processing text received from [Vosk](https://pypi.org/project/vosk/).
 By going through it, the text can be made more human and correct in terms of writing.
 The materials required for this function are stored strictly in the **src/etp**.

 ## Installation